 Needing supports vs receiving supports

 A while ago I responded to this Substack post.
 Particularly, this part: “It means learning to use supports (whether that’s a mobility aid, a meal delivery service, or a friend helping you with errands) before you absolutely need them.”
-My repsonse: I fully agree with this.
+My response: I fully agree with this.
 The challenge is when you need […]

 “It’s easier to call…”